What You Need to Know About Drones and Your Insurance

 The good news is that most insurance company policy wordings would cover a drone in the same way that they would cover your personal property or contents.
 Depending on your specific insurer, you may not have to pay any additional amount to make sure your drone is covered!

 In December 2015, FAA introduced the requirement to register your personal use drone.
-However, since 2015 these regulations have evolved, you may want to check out the FAA Flying for Fun Special Rules for Flying a Model Aircraft guidelines for up to date regulations.
+However, since 2015 these regulations have evolved, the FAA Flying for Fun Special Rules for Flying a Model Aircraft guidelines contains up to date regulations.
 Since drones are regulated, you may wonder about liability insurance requirements for drones.

 Insurance For Drones and UAS Requirements